hydrargyrum/hydrargyrum.github.io/_posts/2020-05-01-python-token-ast.md

 Groups are left-to-right because binary plus (`+`) operator is left-associative.

-[Precendence](https://docs.python.org/3/reference/expressions.html#operator-precedence) of operators is taken in to account:
+[Precedence](https://docs.python.org/3/reference/expressions.html#operator-precedence) of operators is taken into account:

 	1 + 2 * a . b